 Things To Do in Joshua Tree National Park

 Joshua Tree is roughly the size of the state of Rhode Island and has a wide variety of things to do.
 This area of Southern California is full of public lands and parks.
-If your time is limited and only have time to drive through the park, you can see quite a lot.
+If your time is limited and only have time to drive through the park, you can see a lot.
 Here’s some things you shouldn’t miss in Joshua Tree National Park,